Ayodhya visit: BJP MP laid down condition to puncture Raj Thackeray's 'inflated ego', says NCP | Politics

 - India

-Days after Uttar Pradesh BJP MP Brij Bhushan Sharan Singh asked Raj Thackeray to apologise to north Indians before visiting Ayodhya, the NCP on Tuesday claimed the BJP leader laid down the condition to puncture the MNS chief's ''inflated ego''.
+In a dig over Uttar Pradesh BJP MP Brij Bhushan Sharan Singh asking Raj Thackeray to apologise to north Indians before visiting Ayodhya, the NCP on Tuesday said the BJP leader had laid down this condition to deflate the MNS chief's ''inflated ego''.

-Maharashtra NCP's chief spokesperson Mahesh Tapase also questioned why Thackeray, “who otherwise issues orders and ultimatum in Maharashtra”, was not replying to the BJP MP.
+Maharashtra NCP's chief spokesperson Mahesh Tapase also claimed that BJP has forced MNS into the political catch- 22 as Raj Thackeray cannot visit Ayodhya unless he apologises to north Indians and if he does so, it will mean the loss of face before Marathi manoos.
+Tapase questioned the ''silence'' of Raj Thackeray, “who otherwise issues orders and ultimatum in Maharashtra”, on the BJP MP's statement.

+The MNS gave a guarded reply to Singh and said the BJP MP does not speak for the entire Uttar Pradesh.

+“He (Singh) has expressed his view.
+We have decided to go (to Ayodhya).
+We are working on the bookings and other arrangements,” MNS leader Bala Nangaonkar said when asked about Singh's statement.

-Raj Thackeray recently gave an ultimatum to the Maharashtra government (comprising the Shiv Sena, NCP and Congress) to remove loudspeakers from mosques by May 3.
-He had also said that he will visit Ayodhya on June 5 to seek blessings of Lord Ram.
+Raj Thackeray recently gave an ultimatum to the Maharashtra government (comprising the Shiv Sena, NCP and Congress) to remove loudspeakers from mosques by May 4.
+He had also said that he will visit Ayodhya on June 5 to seek the blessings of Lord Ram.

-His party MNS, formed to raise the cause of sons-of-the soil, had targeted north Indians in the past and also agitated against students from there appearing in an exam in Maharashtra.
+His party MNS, formed to raise the cause of sons-of-the soil, had targeted north Indians in the past and also agitated against students from UP and Bihar appearing in an exam in Maharashtra.

-Singh had last week opposed Thackeray's June 5 visit to Ayodhya in Uttar Pradesh and warned that the latter would not be allowed to enter the city till he tendered a public apology for allegedly humiliating north Indians.
+Singh had last week opposed Thackeray's June 5 visit to Ayodhya and warned that the latter would not be allowed to enter the city till he tendered a public apology for allegedly humiliating north Indians.

-“Singh has laid down the condition to puncture the inflated ego of Raj Thackeray,” Tapase said in a statement.
+“Singh has laid down this condition to puncture the inflated ego of Raj Thackeray,” Tapase said in a statement.

-The NCP leader also claimed that Singh's opposition to Thackeray's proposed Ayodhya visit shows the BJP's “real stance” with regard to the MNS chief.
+The NCP chief spokesperson also claimed that Singh's opposition to Thackeray's proposed Ayodhya visit shows the BJP's “real stance” vis-a-vis the MNS chief.

 Uttar Pradesh Chief Minister Yogi Adityanath expresses views on several issues, but has kept mum on Thackeray's proposed visit, Tapase noted.